 Keep your mind active

-Research suggests that memory loss can be improved simply by doing mental exercises.
+Research suggests memory loss can be improved simply by doing mental exercises.
 Staying mentally active may also help you prevent cognitive decline, which is thought to contribute to Alzheimer’s.

-Take a nap or find some other way to relax daily.
 Studies have consistently shown that sleep deprivation or sleeping less than five hours a night can lead to major health problems, including high blood pressure, heart disease, diabetes, obesity and cancer.
 Most adults need seven to eight hours of sleep each night.